i-rinat/fragview/README.md

 Binaries
 --------

-There is one binary you can run: `fragview`.
-First one is GTK+ GUI application which enables you to browse by clicking and scrolling.
-(Oops, sorry there are no second and third yet).
+There are three binaries you can run:

+* `fragview`
+* `fileseveriy`
+* `fragdb`

-And second one is command-line utility whose purpose is to collect number of fragments of files in specified directory storing it in sqlite3 database.
+`fragview` is a GTK+ GUI application which enables you to browse by clicking and scrolling. `fragdb` is a command-line utility whose purpose is to collect number of fragments of files in specified directory recursively while storing its result in sqlite3 database.
-Then it is possible to make some simple reports like displaying ten most fragmented files or files having more than 100 fragments.
+Then it is possible to make some simple reports like displaying ten most fragmented files or files having more than 100 fragments. `fileseverity` is similar to `filefrag` utility from e2fsprogs, but displays severity metric rather than fragment count.
+A few words about this metric can be found in draftpad.md file.

 Copying
 -------